readingcapital/readingcapital.github.io/volume-1/index.md

-While people collectively bring about the social relations of commodity production and exchange, they are not aware of this, they do not do this consciously — insofar they are only interested in their practical success in this economy.
+While people collectively bring about the social relations of commodity production and exchange, they are not aware of this, they do not do this consciously — insofar as they are only interested in their practical success in this economy.
 Rather, the social relations of their labours appear to them as relations of things and they relate to these objective forms.
 In the price of commodities producers see how much social wealth their own labour commands.
 The latter fact does not appear directly, but indirectly in the relation between commodities.
 In this society the social relations of labour of producers is expressed as *social relations between their products*.
-Their own products of labour seem to have power over them, although this is merely an expression of their own social relations: *fetish*.
+Their own products of labour confront them as having power over them, but this is an expression of their own social relations: *fetish*.
 This does not follow from the division of labour but from the particular mode of production: private production for exchange.